Politics and Religion

-There is survivability in being emotional about sex, politics and religion.
+There is survivability in being emotional about politics and religion.
 People are very good at killing one another.
-Feelings that inspire loyalty and adherence to a code help people band together to defend themselves, their families and their tribe against enemies who want to kill them.
-Survival is the only absolute mandate.
+Feelings that inspire loyalty and adherence to a code help people band together to defend themselves, their families and their tribe against enemies.
+Survival is the only absolute.

-I believe politics is about organizing in ways that makes it possible to feed, clothe, house and protect ourselves while religion provides a conscience that makes it possible for like-minded people to live together in harmony.
+I believe politics is about organizing in ways that makes it possible to feed, clothe, house and protect ourselves while religion makes it possible for like-minded people to live together in harmony.

 Blessed are they who mourn, for they shall be comforted.

 Blessed are the meek, for they shall inherit the earth.

 Blessed are they who hunger and thirst for righteousness, for they shall be satisfied.

 Blessed are the merciful, for they shall obtain mercy.

 Blessed are the pure of heart, for they shall see God.